mui/material-ui/packages/pigment-css-react/README.md

 export default Stat;
 ```

-### 3. Style the slot with ownerState
+### 3. Style slots with ownerState

 When you need to style the slot-based props or internal state, wrap them in the `ownerState` object and pass it to each slot as a prop.
-The `ownerState` is a special name that will not spread to the DOM via the `styled` API.
+The `ownerState` is a special name that does not spread to the DOM via the `styled` API.

 Add a `variant` prop to the `Stat` component and use it to style the `root` slot, as shown below: